 Joan Smalls's windswept 'do is perfectly imperfect.
 Create a deep side part and use a medium-width flat iron to add a few bends to your hair for volume.
 Tease your hair for this bedhead style.

 If you have been sporting box braids and long for something new, chop the extensions into a bob.
 Be mindful of where your true hair length lies and you will have managed two hairstyles for the price of one.

-"Clients can maintain twists by making sure the scalp is properly exfoliated and cleansed prior to getting this service thus ensuring the longevity of the style," notes Calixte.
+"Clients can maintain twists by making sure the scalp is properly exfoliated and cleansed prior to getting this service, thus ensuring the longevity of the style," Calixte notes.
 "Moisturizing the scalp once a week with argan oil will also help maintain an overall polished and clean look."